Azure-Samples/active-directory-dotnetcore-daemon-v2/3-Using-KeyVault/README.md

 - or use PowerShell scripts that:
   - **automatically** creates the Azure AD applications and related objects (passwords, permissions, dependencies) for you
   - modify the Visual Studio projects' configuration files.
+  - creates a PFX file that can uploaded to your key vault which is already registered with your application

 If you want to use this automation:
 1. On Windows run PowerShell and navigate to the root of the cloned directory